Pallinder/rails-test-runner/README.md

 The extension currently only supports rspec but should eventually support the most popular test runners.

+## Configuration
+### railsTestRunner.rspecCommand
+Configures what command will be used to execute the tests

+* Type: `string`
+* Default: `bundle exec rspec`

+## Features
+The extension currently only supports rspec but should eventually support the most popular test runners.

 ### Run all tests in the currently opened file
 cmd-shift-p `railsTestRunner.runAllTestsInFile`